khirawdhi/zero-to-hero-threat-model/README.md

 ---

+## Scope
-### Cloud • AI • A2A • Software Supply Chain • Security Architecture
+Cloud • AI • A2A • Software Supply Chain • Security Architecture

 A practical, reusable **threat-modeling playbook** for modern application architectures.